19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Levitate.md

 | Range    | Touch                                                                 |
 | Domains  | [Air](../../Spell%20Domains/Air.md)                                   |

 A target you touch becomes weightless for the duration.

-They can control their vertical height mentally, up to 30' feet on their [Turn](../../../../Game%20Procedures/Core%20Procedures/Turn.md).
-They can push off of objects to move themselves further.
+Affected targets can control their vertical height mentally, up to 30 feet on their [Turn](../../../../Game%20Procedures/Core%20Procedures/Turn.md).

+They can push off of objects to move themselves horizontally.

 ---
-*Upcast: Lasts for an additional minute per spell level.*
+*Upcast: Affects up to 1 additional creature per spell level.*